This is another question I received from a young tennis coach and I wanted to share my response with you…

 – If you have to work with them individually, give a task to the others (pick up balls, jump rope, bounce a ball, etc.).
 Have them pick up balls doing fun competitions like asking them to see who can make the biggest pile of balls on the racquet, etc.

 – Another important aspect: when I teach kids younger than 6 years, my lessons are no longer than 45 minutes.
 I prefer to keep it short and intense than having them run around for 1 hour, which can be exhausting for them.
-With 3-4 years of age, I would keep the lessons shorter – 30 minutes.
+For 3-4 years olds, I would keep the lessons shorter – 30 minutes.

 – Make it fun!”

 Check out my work at WebTennis24 where I share with you my best video tennis lessons, drills and tips for players, coaches and tennis parents.